QuantEcon/quantecon-book-networks/quantecon_book_networks/data/README.md

 These data are originally obtained in countries and then formed into one single file.

-We need to filter some attributes which represent the international private credit flows.
+We need to filter some attributes which represent the international private credit flows:

 ``` python
 df = df[df["CBS bank type"] == "4R:Domestic banks(4B), excl. domestic positions"]